Mayday

 In high school, I had a copy of this board game designed by Marc Miller of Game Designer's Workshop (GDW), and I've gotten back into it lately (in a big way).
 It is a space combat game where the ships move in a fairly realistic 2D approximation of Newtonian physics.
 Christer Karlsson has created a great "Gamebox" file for Mayday so it can be played via email using Cyberboard.
 Here is Christer's page with lots of other Gamebox files.

 Here is some more info about Mayday.
-The original rules, map and counters are on the Classic Traveller CDROM from Far Future Enterprises (and here).
+The original rules, map and counters are on the Classic Traveller CDROM from Far Future Enterprises.

 Modified Cyberboard Gamebox and Scenario Files